Rightpoint/FRY/README.md

 pod 'FRY'
 ```

-## Why Not KIF?
+## Influences
-KIF is amazing framework that has pushed forward UI testing on iOS.
-However, I was unable to completely understand or trust the code base.
-There are tons of work arounds for UIKit issues spread around the code, without a clear understanding of why, or if they're still applicable to current versions of iOS.
+### KIF
+KIF is amazing framework that basically started UI testing on iOS.
 The core design difference with KIF that pushed me to write FRY without looking to maintain compatibility is that looking up a view can modify the view heirarchy to find it.
 This causes a lot of bizarre issues, and it is not usually what I want from a testing perspective.

+### Robot
+Robot is a newer contender in the UI Testing world, and is very interesting, but it's primary goal is speed, not accuracy of environment.

 ## Design Goals
 - Complete Code Coverage and UIKit functionality.